by Beverly Hutchinson McNeff

 After we have applied the idea to all those who come to mind, we are to tell ourselves:

 God is the Love in which I forgive myself.

-From this practice we see that it is through God’s Love (and not our own) that we forgive, for it is our fearful state of mind that has caused us to condemn.
+From this practice, we see that it is through God’s Love (and not our own) that we forgive, for it is our fearful state of mind that has caused us to condemn.
 And, because we are afraid and thereby unaware of the truth of who we are as God’s loving children, we need His help to remember.
-God offers this help by showing us that as we release those with whom we have our greatest challenges, we release ourselves.
-This shows us the illusion that we are separate is a lie and that we are truly joined by love — not our love, but God’s Love.
+God offers this help by showing us that we release ourselves as we release those with whom we have our greatest challenges.
+This shows us that the illusion that we are separate is a lie and that we are truly joined by love — not our love, but God’s Love.
 Therefore, we begin to see, “There is no need to attack because love has forgiven me.”